Skip to main content

 2. Colaboratory: You can open each Jupyter notebook directly in Google Colaboratory by clicking the Open In Colab buttons below.

-• Warning: Most of them do not run properly as-is, since colab does not clone images used in the Jupyter notebooks.
+• Most of them do not run properly as-is, since colab does not clone images used in the Jupyter notebooks.
 Please upload required files manually. (or run !pip install and !git clone at the beginning of each notebook.)

-Notice that the scripts in ./tools/ are not supposed to run in Colab/Jupyter.
+• The scripts in ./tools/ are not supposed to run in Colab/Jupyter.

-1. Extrinsic calibration of 15 GoPro cameras Open In Colab
+1. Intrinsic calibration Open In Colab

 Single camera